How to Score 99 Percentile in CAT 2026 VARC Section

 Conclusion: From Plan to Practice

 The VARC section of CAT is not a test of whether you are an English person or not.
-It is a test of whether you have built the reading mind to handle dense, unfamiliar text — and answer precise questions about it under time pressure.
-Fourteen to sixteen correct answers out of twenty-four will put you in the 99th percentile.
+It is a test of whether you have built the reading mind to handle dense, unfamiliar text β and answer precise questions about it under time pressure.
+13 to 14 correct answers out of twenty-four will put you in the 99th percentile.
 That is entirely achievable for anyone who starts early, reads consistently, and applies the right strategy on exam day.

 Pick your strategy.
 Attempt every single TITA question.
 Read one Hindu editorial tomorrow morning.
 Do that every day for six months.
 The VARC score will follow.